-The Department of State Chief Information Officer (CIO) heads the IRM Bureau with the PDCIO responsible for overseeing operations through the Deputy Chief Information Officers.
-The IRM Bureau is responsible for funding PKI, management of the PKI investment, and validation of PKI hardware and software configurations through the Department Information Technology Configuration Control Board (IT-CCB).
+The Department of State Chief Information Officer (CIO) heads the DT Bureau and is responsible for funding PKI, management of the PKI investment, and via the DT Technology Review Board (DT-TRB) the validation of PKI hardware and software configurations.

-The DOS Deputy Chief Information Officer has delegated the DOS PKI PMA role to the Chief of the Systems Integrity (SI) Division.
+The DOS Deputy Chief Information Officer has delegated the DOS PKI PMA role to the Chief of the Identity, Credential & Access Management Division (ES/IS/ICAM).